ascoler/ascoler/README.md

 ### 👨‍💻 About Me
 - 💻 **Backend Developer** specializing in distributed systems and microservices
-- 🏗️ Building scalable, production-ready architectures with Go and Java
+- 🏗️ Building scalable, production-ready architectures with Go
-- 📚 Continuously learning system design, clean code, and DevOps practices
+- 📚 Continuously learning system design, clean code,
 - 🎯 Passionate about solving complex problems with elegant solutions